lipu-tenpo/selo/README.md

 - Three colours on the front side.
 - Three colours on the back.
 - Always four colours in total.
-- Always white on both sides.
+- Always some white on both sides.
 - The selection of three front colours must not have been used in the two previous editions’ front covers.

 The colours are made by blobs (Bézier tool).
 Put all four of them on the background.
 Then, make four rectangles the size of the page.
 Then, for each colour, select a rectangle and *Ctrl + \** to intersect the two shapes.
 This way, all four coloured blobs will be cut to the boundaries.